muditasaxena05/wordle-clone/README.md

 # wordle-clone

 A simple Wordle clone I built to practice frontend development.
 Runs entirely in the browser, it has no frameworks, no dependencies, just one HTML file.
+The entire project was made using only HTML, CSS and JavaScript

 ##How to play:
 Guess the 5-letter word in 6 tries.
 After each guess the tiles tell you how close you were: